 Teacher Education, M.Ed.

-The MEd in Teacher Education with a concentration in French Education or Spanish Education is offered through the Department of Languages, Literatures and Cultures and culminates with the development of an Advanced Competencies Portfolio, providing eligibility for candidates to apply for “M” licensure from the North Carolina Department of Public Instruction.
+The M.Ed. in Teacher Education with a concentration in French Education or Spanish Education is offered through the Department of Languages, Literatures and Cultures and culminates with the development of an Advanced Competencies Portfolio, providing eligibility for candidates to apply for “M” licensure from the North Carolina Department of Public Instruction.
 Field experiences (school-based activities) are required.
-The Master of Education in Teacher Education with a concentration in French Education or Spanish Education is designed for applicants who already hold "A" licensure and requires 36 semester hours with 18 semester hours in the content area.
+The Master of Education in Teacher Education with a concentration in French Education or Spanish Education is designed for applicants who already hold "A" licensure and requires 36 credit hours with 18 credit hours in the content area.
 All students are required to demonstrate proficiency in Phonetics.

 A minimum of Advanced Low Proficiency (according to ACTFL guidelines).
 The department may request an Oral Proficiency Interview.
 An interview with the Director of Graduate Study may be required.

 Applicants who have not taken Phonetics will be required to take a remedial prerequisite or co-requisite course such as FRE 311 French Conversation and Phonetics or SPA 416 Spanish Phonetics (not included in hours required for the degree).

 For information regarding deadlines and requirements for admission, please see the Guide to Graduate Admissions.

 In addition to the application materials required by The Graduate School, applicants to the MEd in Teacher Education with a concentration in French Education or Spanish Education must provide the following:

 - 500-word Statement of Purpose in French or Spanish, highlighting prior experiences and explaining reasons for applying and expectations for the program.